dwyl/phoenix-content-negotiation-tutorial/README.md

 to avoid this compilation error.

+The tests created by `mix phx.gen.html` assume we are building a standard "CRUD" interface; we aren't.
+So we need to **`delete`** those irrelevant tests and replace them.
-Open the `test/app_web/controllers/quotes_controller_test.exs` file and replace the contents with the following:
+Open the file `test/app_web/controllers/quotes_controller_test.exs` and replace the contents with the following code:

 ```elixir
 defmodule AppWeb.QuotesControllerTest do